rob-myers/rob-myers.github.io/docs/plan.md

 ✅ Can persist meshes
 ✅ Can `await-stage` i.e. ensure stage is ready
-✅ Life-sizes meshes in blender, scaled down on import gltf
+✅ Life-sizes meshes in blender, scaled down on import gltf ✅ Texture width/height should be a power of 2
+✅ Another textured mesh `Barrel`
 ### Three.js Animation

 ```tsx